Folsom State Prison is arguably the most famous prison in America, and most of its notoriety is due to one man, Johnny Cash.

 Where is Folsom Prison?

-Folsom State Prison is located in Folsom, CA in Sacramento County.
+Folsom State Prison is located in Folsom, CA, in Sacramento County.

 Is Folsom Prison still open?